abinit/abinit/doc/topics/_RTTDDFT.md

 for more information on propagators).
 It is possible to apply an external impulse electric field in order to compute the associated response functions, so typically the conductivity and the dielectric function.
-The [[tutorial:rttddft|Tutorial on real-time TDDFT]] describes how to run such calculations to compute the dielectric function of Diamond.
-The application of an external electric field is only possible in PAW.
+The [[tutorial:rttddft|Tutorial on real-time TDDFT]] describes how to run such calculations to compute the dielectric function of Diamond. *Note that the application of an external electric field is only possible in PAW.*

-!!! warning

-    RT-TDDFT is under active development and still experimental.
-It should thus be used with caution!

 ## Related Input Variables